sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-06-29-gsoc-25-diwangshu-week04.md

 - Build a developer settings in the sidebar to allow testers to choose between the 'llm' and 'reasoning_llm' classes for each query.
 - Work on things suggested by mentors.
 This could include:
   - Full migration of the 'generation' code to the official Gen AI SDK.
-- Developing sample summaries to test the 'analysis' feature.
+- Developing sample summaries to test the 'Analysis' feature.

 ---